Israel’s High Court hears challenge to law that makes it harder to remove Netanyahu from office

 Based on those criticisms, Thursday’s hearing is focusing on whether the law should come into effect after the next national elections and not immediately so that it isn’t interpreted as a personalized law.
 A ruling is expected by January.

-Dozens of protesters opposed to the overhaul gathered outside Netanyahu’s private residence in Jerusalem ahead of the hearing, while Netanyahu’s allies defended the law.
+Dozens of protesters opposed to the overhaul gathered outside Netanyahu’s private residence in Jerusalem ahead of the hearing, chanting “democracy,” while Netanyahu’s allies defended the law.
 Simcha Rothman, a main driver of the overhaul, told Israeli Army Radio that the court’s decision to hear the case over the fate of a sitting prime minister was harmful to Israeli democracy and challenging the law was akin to throwing out the results of a legitimate election.

 “The moment the court determines the laws then it is also the legislative branch, the judiciary and the executive branch,” he said.
 “This is an undemocratic reality.”